 All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.

-Upon successful completion of Year 1 requirements, students are awarded an Early Childhood Education certificate.
+Upon successful completion of all program requirements, students are awarded an Early Childhood Education certificate.

 Bow Valley College

-Lethbridge College's Early Childhood Education certificate graduates with a minimum mark of 64% and completion of additional courses (INS 1155, SOC 2270, and COM 1159 or COM 1162) are eligible to block transfer up to 37 credits towards the Early Childhood Education and Development diploma at Bow Valley College.
+Graduates of Lethbridge College's Early Childhood Education certificate, with a minimum mark of 64% and completion of additional courses (INS-1155, SOC-2270, and either COM-1159 or COM-1162), are eligible to receive up to 37 credits towards the Early Childhood Education and Development diploma at Bow Valley College.
+Students should consult Academic Advising at Bow Valley College for more information.

 Lakeland College

-Graduates of Lethbridge College's Early Childhood Education certificate program (one year) with a GPA of 2.0 or higher are eligible for admission directly into the second year of Lakeland College’s Early Learning and Child Care diploma program.
+Graduates of Lethbridge College's Early Childhood Education certificate, with a GPA of 2.0 or higher, are eligible for admission into the second year of the Early Learning and Child Care diploma at Lakeland College.
+Courses are reviewed on a course-by-course basis.
+Please contact Academic Advising at Lakeland College for more information.

 Medicine Hat College

-Graduates of Lethbridge College's Early Childhood Education certificate program (one year) are eligible for admission into the second year of Medicine Hat College’s Early Learning and Child Care diploma program.
+Graduates of Lethbridge College's Early Childhood Education certificate are eligible for admission into the second year of the Early Child Care diploma at Medicine Hat College.
+Students should contact a Medicine Hat College Academic Advisor for further information.

 Work-Integrated Learning (WIL) Pre-Placement Requirements